-Parkinson’s disease is a condition of the brain and central nervous system that most people recognize by its motor symptoms, such as tremors, muscle rigidity, impaired balance, and slowness of movement (bradykinesia).
-Symptoms usually begin on one side of the body and become worse with time.
-However, besides motor symptoms, most people with Parkinson’s disease also develop non-motor symptoms, which ultimately may be even more disabling.
+Parkinson’s disease is a condition of the brain and central nervous system that most people recognize by its motor symptoms, which include tremors, muscle rigidity, impaired balance, and slowness of movement (bradykinesia).
+However, most people with Parkinson’s also develop non-motor symptoms, which ultimately may be even more disabling.

-The non-motor symptoms of Parkinson’s disease do not affect movement, coordination, or physical tasks, but they can be more difficult to manage and be more disabling than motor symptoms.
-Research has shown that people develop some non-motor symptoms years before they are diagnosed with Parkinson’s.
+While these symptoms do not affect movement, coordination, or physical tasks, they also usually worsen over time, and can make managing the disease more difficult.
+Many people experience some non-motor symptoms of Parkinson’s years before they are diagnosed with the disease.

 Types of non-motor symptoms